Mentoring at APA

 Join us in growing the community of planning professionals.

 AICP Candidate Pilot Program Mentorship

 The AICP Candidate Pilot Program offers qualified APA members the opportunity to take the AICP Certification Exam prior to earning professional planning experience.
-An optional mentor match component will be a key benefit for many program participants, and we are currently assembling a pool of outstanding mentors to work with them.
+An optional mentoring component will be a key benefit for many program participants, and we are currently assembling a pool of outstanding mentors to work with them.

 Help us identify and encourage experienced planners to become mentors, or sign up to become one yourself.
 The opportunity to serve as a mentor is open to all AICP members and offers pro bono CM credit.
-Mentors and program participants will be matched based on shared interests.
+Mentors and program participants will be paired based on shared interests.
 Those interested in becoming a mentor sign up by completing the mentor application.